Air Quality & Health Effects

 Lead was, in the past, added to petrol to boost the octane number.
 Health concerns focussed on the effect that low levels of ambient lead can have on the educational and behavioural development of children.
 Lead poisons catalytic converters and since 2000, sales of leaded petrol have been banned in the European Union.
 For the remaining non-catalyst engines that rely on lead to prevent valve recession, other additives have been introduced.

 Controlling pollution from internal combustion engines

-Autocatalysts, traps and filters are used on new vehicles as part of an integrated approach to emissions control which includes the combustion system, fuel quality and electronic control systems.
+Autocatalysts, traps and filters are used on new vehicles as part of an integrated approach to emissions control which includes the combustion system, fuel and reductant quality and electronic control systems.
 Autocatalysts, traps and filters are extremely durable and effective means of controlling emissions from engines and vehicles to ensure that modern vehicles contribute to improving air quality and are able to meet legislative limits on emissions.
 They form the most effective technologies in an engine or vehicle manufacturer's armoury of tools to control emissions, with efficiencies of over 95%.
 The technologies are used on all types of engine and vehicle - cars, trucks, buses, motorcycles, construction equipment, boats and railway engines.

 Some of these technologies such as particulate filters can also be 'retrofitted' to older vehicles to improve their emissions performance.
 Many European Member States have incentive scheme for retrofitting, especially for trucks and buses.
 More information on retrofit can be found here.